uclahs-cds/package-moPepGen/docs/vignette.md

 ## Non-canonical Peptides Calling

-moPepGen provides three commands for non-canonical peptides calling. `callVariant` for calling peptides from variant GVFs, `callNoncoding` for doing 3-frame translation from noncoding transcripts, and `callAltTranslation` for calling peptide that harbor alternative translation events such as selenocysteine termination and W > F substants.
+moPepGen provides three commands for non-canonical peptides calling. `callVariant` for calling peptides from variant GVFs, `callNoncoding` for doing 3-frame translation from noncoding transcripts, and `callAltTranslation` for calling peptide that harbor alternative translation events such as selenocysteine termination and W > F substitutants .

 ### Variant Peptides